LimitlessFavour/Supply-Chain-DAPPP/README.md

 Web3.js v1.2.1<br>

 ## Project-Info
-Check the project-info folder for the Uml diagrams,rinkeby network contract addresses and transaction hashes.
+Check the project-info folder for the Uml diagrams,libraries used,rinkeby network contract addresses and transaction hashes.

 ## Acknowledgments